gabriel-missel/gabriel-missel/README.md

 ## 🌍 Open Source - Brasil Transparente

-I’m the creator and an active contributor of **Brasil Transparente**, an open-source Brazilian project focused on increasing public spending transparency.
-Alongside a growing community, I help build tools to make government financial data more accessible and understandable for everyone.
-Currently all my GitHub contributions are focused there.
+I’m the creator and an active contributor of [**Brasil Transparente**](https://github.com/brasil-transparente), an open-source Brazilian project focused on increasing public spending transparency.
+Alongside a growing community, we make government financial data more accessible and understandable for everyone.
+We aim to centralize data scattered across multiple databases distributed among different government branches and across federal and state governments.
+Currently, all my GitHub contributions are focused there.

 ---